fkleedorfer/aic2014/README.md

 * com.github.aic2014.onion.chainnode.ChainNodeApp
   * run this 3x, then check again `http://localhost:20141/getChain`

-If you want to run an application directly (withouth Spring), you need to add an additional VM argument to your Run Configuration:
+If you want to run an application directly (without Spring), you need to add an additional VM argument to your Run Configuration:
  -Dlogback.configurationFile=../conf.local/logback.xml

 2.3 Running the AWS demo